jochen777/jWebForm/doc/beans.md

 ## Notes

 * The bean has to be public acessible.
+* All fields must be public.
-* All fields must be public and must be initialised.
+* All fields should be initialised.
 (Subject to change)